configcat/docs/website/docs/sdk-reference/php.md

 ```

 ### Associative Array
-You can configure the SDK to load your feature flag & setting overrides from an associative array.
+You can set up the SDK to load your feature flag & setting overrides from an associative array.
 ```php
 $client = new ConfigCatClient("localhost", [
   ClientOptions::FLAG_OVERRIDES => OverrideDataSource::localArray([